wescrump-2/hello-world/docs/about.md

 5. **Resolution**: After all players act, GM can shuffle discard pile back into draw deck
 6. **Repeat**: Continue dealing cards each round as needed

+### Player States and Initiative Order

+- **Active Players**: Players with initiative cards participate normally in turn order
+- **On Hold**: Players marked "On Hold" skip drawing new initiative cards but retain any existing cards, which may still affect their position in the turn order
+- **Out of Combat**: Players marked "Out of Combat" skip drawing new initiative cards but retain any existing cards, which may still affect their position in the turn order
+- **Hesitant**: Players with the Hesitant hindrance always act last among players with cards

 ## Special Rules

 ### Jokers